 Key insights from this work are that realized fisheries may/may not reflect what things look like on the books, and can cause things that are otherwise unlinked ecologically to be connected, and the question of what happens to vessel s an aggregate group/community level is understudied and participatin networks described here are a nice entry point.
 Tee up what next,”might be useful to think about food web tools to understand SESs”

+What are the main points?

+Fishermen are mostly generalists, counter to conventional ways of thinking about them

+Catch shares make fishermen more of generalists

+Scale matters.
+Vessels vs ports, individual vs community.

+Realized fishery is a distinct unit of analysis, not necessarily equivalent to permit-based fishery

 Models of fishing typically model fleets as homogenous groups of vessels.
 Following theoretical formulations, most empirical fleet analyses take a similar approach, focusing on a group of boats which participate in catching a set of species with a particular gear and ignoring the other fisheries in which the vessels may participate.
 Fishing on the US west coast however, is better described as a heterogeneous group of multi-purpose vessels fishing in many different combinations of fisheries.
 This work underscores the importance, already recognized in ecosystem based management in the form of species interactions, that the anthropogenic connectivity of a fisheries system is an important component and can mediate how changes in one fishery may affect others.
+I don’t think this is the lead point emerging from your analysis.
+Fine for conclusions/implications

 We also find that the implementation of catch shares has increased revenue diversity at the vessel level for vessels that continued to participate in the fishery.
 If previously documented relationships between vessel participation diversity and revenue hold, catch shares thus has reduced these vessels’ exposure to risk.
 It’s important to note, however, that not all groundfish trawl boats made the transition into the catch shares regime.
 Based on our analyses, it appears that smaller, more diversified boats were not as likely to continue fishing in catch shares.
 Most analyses of the impacts of catch shares have focused on the vessels that continue fishing, assuming that vessels that exit also exit commercial fishing.
 This work demonstrates that the majority of vessels continued fishing, closely examining what happens to these trawlers that exited groundfish fisheries, and whether these patterns in of connectivity can predict new entries is an important next step for this work.

+In this work we found that catch shares increased fishing diversity at the vessel-level, but not at the port.
 The differing results at the vessel and port-level highlight the importance of scale.
-In this work we found that catch shares increased fishing diversity at the vessel-level, but not at the port.
 Thus depending on the scale an analysis is considered at, the outcomes could differ.
 Future analyses should ensure that a diversity of scales are considered, and especially take into consideration the scales that are relevant to stakeholders and to which policy speaks.

 This work also made use of realized fisheries as the unit of participation.
 Realized fisheries themselves have a particular scale, and it is slightly different resolution than permit: i.e. there are multiple distinct target assemblages within the open-access nearshore fishery but multiple permit-types contribute to the sablefish long-line fishery.
 It’s not clear which, realized fishery or permitted sector, is the better measure of resilience or adaptability.
 Realized fisheries capture the ecological structure of the fishery, and provides information on how diversified a vessel/community is ecologically.
 But permits reflect anthropogenic limitations on movement among fisheries, which realized fisheries, as presently defined, lack.